CodeAKrome/News-Dumpster/README.md

 The Subcategory topic articles should discuss the same subject.
 When creating table of content links, substitute the html code for space, %20, instead of a literal space ' ' character.
 A brief summary will follow the Subcategory topic articles which shows how different groups involved agree and disagree on the topic under discussion taking into account all relevant information.
-Create a comma separated list of article_id for the articles below each Category and Subcategory.
+Create a comma separated list of article_id for the articles below each Subcategory topic.

 Create a summary for each article based upon the content of the article_link web page.